 How to become an alcohol distributor?

 To become an alcohol distributor in the U.S. one is required to comply with all federal and state regulations to sell liquor at the wholesale level.
 The necessary steps to be an alcohol distributor include acquiring a warehouse space to store the products and apply for a license to wholesale liquor with the state department of taxation as each state has its own laws regarding the distribution of liquor.
 One must also apply for a Federal Employer Identification Number (EIN) with the IRS and apply for a permit with the Alcohol and Tobacco Tax and Trade Bureau (TTB) to operate a business as an alcohol wholesaler.
 TTB grants permits are necessary for companies that wish to operate alcohol and tobacco businesses above the retail level.
 Lastly, one must connect with vendors or suppliers and customers.
 Emerging technologies allow companies to connect customers with suppliers more efficient and easier than before.
 In addition to trade shows, focus groups, newsletters, potential-client visits and cold calling, suppliers now have social media platforms, webinars and mobile marketing systems that allows companies to reach customers directly.
-For more information surrounding steps to become an alcohol distributor, see here.
+For more information surrounding steps to become a liquor distributor, see here.

 How does an alcohol distributor make money?